-- Student organizations: Asian Pacific American Law Students Association (APALSA); Black Law Students Association (BLSA); Latino Law Students Association (LLSA); Native American Law Students Association (NALSA); OUTLaw, the GLBT & Allies Law Student Group; and Women’s Law Caucus (WLC).
+- Student organizations: Asian Pacific American Law Students Association (APALSA); Black Law Students Association (BLSA); Latino Law Students Association (LLSA); Native American Law Students Association (NALSA); OUTLaw, the GLBT & Allies Law Student Group; and the Women’s Law Caucus (WLC).

 - Committee for Inclusiveness and Diversity: The Committee for Inclusiveness and Diversity is a student-lead organization with which several deans and faculty members actively engage in an advisory role.
 Four principles, known as pillars, guide the Committee's work: (1) Support: providing diverse students with the resources necessary to succeed both academically and socially; (2) Recruitment and Retention: increasing the recruitment and retention of diverse students, faculty, and staff; (3) Education: providing students, faculty, and staff with information and training on diversity-related issues; and (4) Policy Change: evaluating, and suggesting methods to improve, the law school climate.
-If you would like more information on the Committee for Inclusiveness and Diversity, please contact Chair Courtney Cole at email@example.com.

 - Inclusive Excellence Leadership Series: We provide a yearlong Inclusive Excellence Leadership Series for students, faculty, and staff.
 The programs are intended to give students the opportunity to develop the skills and knowledge necessary for becoming more culturally competent lawyers in today's diverse society.
 Meaningful topics such as generational diversity, implicit bias, work-life balance, micro-inequities, diversity and inclusiveness in the courtroom and on the Bench, and the dynamics of privilege in law and society are explored by professors, practicing attorneys, judges, alumni, and current law students.